 Ian: What incentives did they give you to convince you to do more than 18 months?.

 Steffen: Yeah, funny enough, that was the first time that somebody ever offered me something concrete.
-Until then, it had always been like, you got to do it for socialism and everybody who’s going to value themselves, they do something more.
+Until then, it had always been like, you got to do it for socialism and everybody who's going to value themselves, they do something more.
 And society paid for all your education and now you get to give something back.
 It was always about this glorious way of us together.
 We were building to socialism and all of that.
 And there was never any discussion about any advantages you would have or any perks you would get from doing longer than that.
-And that was the first time when I went in and they didn’t even ask.
+And that was the first time when I went in and they did not even ask.
 They were just looking into their papers saying,

 "OK, we see you're close to finalizing your apprenticeship.
 Have you considered doing more than your 18 months?"
 And I said yes, considered it, but it's not really for me and I have plans."